 ** About My Yarn Bases and Dye Process **

-** Visit me at Blue Ridge Artisans in Sperryville, VA! **
+** Visit me at my studio, Blue Ridge Artisans in Sperryville, VA! **

-We're in the lower level of the historic one-room school house, known at the Schoolhouse Annex, at the Sperryville Schoolhouse Complex.
+Blue Ridge Artisans is located in the beautiful and fun town of Sperryville, VA, Blue Ridge Artisans, at 12018 B Lee Highway, Sperryville, VA 22740 (We're in the lower level of the historic one-room school house, known at the Schoolhouse Annex, at the Sperryville Schoolhouse Complex).

 Saturday, Sunday, & Monday: 11 am - 5 pm

 Tuesday & Wednesday: by appointment or by chance